estebancode/technical-assessment/README.md

  ## Missing points

  * "When any mutation like Insert, Update or Delete is performed on the question_order table, you should correctly rearrange the question’s order in the survey.
 Keep in mind this should be reflected on that question_order table."
- * "You should implement a method to change a question’s order (position) in the survey, for instance".
-This point does not work well.

  ## Enhancement opportunities